 Fast facts on PMDD

 Here are some key points about premenstrual dysphoric disorder.
-More detail and supporting information can be found in the main article.

 Symptoms are typically present during the week before menses and resolve within the first few days after menstrual onset.

 Those who experience PMDD are often unable to function at their normal capacity while symptoms are present.

 The condition can affect relationships and disrupt routines at home and work.

 Symptoms of PMDD, both common and rare, include: